What happens when a British Prime Minister resigns? – KION546

 By Richard Allen Greene, CNN

-UK Prime Minister Boris Johnson is set to resign today following mounting pressure from lawmakers in his own Conservative Party to stand down.
+UK Prime Minister Boris Johnson announced his resignation as Conservative leader on Thursday following mounting pressure from lawmakers in his own party to stand down.

 Under the UK political system, between elections, only Conservative members of Parliament have the power to remove a sitting Conservative Prime Minister.